 Limiting sources

-Limiting sources under Federal Supply Schedules requires thorough justification, documentation, and public posting to ensure transparency and compliance with competition requirements.
+Limiting sources under Federal Supply Schedules requires strict justification, documentation, and public posting to ensure transparency and compliance with competition policies.

 Overview

 FAR 8.405-6 outlines the requirements and procedures for limiting sources when placing orders or establishing Blanket Purchase Agreements (BPAs) under Federal Supply Schedules (FSS).
-While FSS orders are exempt from FAR Part 6 competition requirements, agencies must justify and document any restrictions on competition, especially when exceeding the micro-purchase threshold.
-The regulation details acceptable circumstances for limiting sources, such as urgent needs, unique capabilities, or logical follow-ons, and sets out specific documentation, approval, and public posting requirements based on order value and justification type.
-It also addresses the use of brand-name specifications and the necessary steps to ensure transparency and compliance, including redaction of proprietary data and exceptions for national security.
+While FSS orders are exempt from FAR Part 6 competition requirements, contracting officers must justify and document any restrictions on competition, especially when exceeding the micro-purchase threshold.
+The regulation details acceptable circumstances for limiting sources, such as urgent needs, unique capabilities, or logical follow-ons, and sets out specific documentation, posting, and approval requirements based on order value.
+It also addresses brand-name justifications, public posting obligations, and approval hierarchies for higher-value acquisitions, ensuring transparency and accountability in source-limited procurements.

 Key Rules